Health Care Providers Guide To The Complaint Process

 - Misconduct of the health insurer

-How to Submit a Complaint to the CDI
+How to submit a complaint to the California Department of Insurance.